After we covered most muscles of the front and rear upper body, it’s time address one, if not the most moonstruck muscle.

 This is because we’re talking about direct working sets for your triceps (e.g. isolation exercises).
-Most programmes include heavy pressing exercises like bench press or military press which demand your triceps quite heavy.
+Most programs include heavy pressing exercises like bench press or military press.
+Both demand your triceps tremendously.

-Therefore, the triceps need a relatively small volume to maintain its current size.
-But don’t forget that these are only benchmarks and not fixed values!
+Therefore, the triceps requires a relatively small volume to maintain its current size.
+Nevertheless, don’t forget that these are only benchmarks and not fixed values!

-Some of you don’t need any isolation work for your triceps per week because your programme includes a lot of heavy pressing exercises but others might need up to 4 sets of additional isolation work.
+Some of you don’t need any isolation work for your triceps, because your program includes a lot of heavy pushing exercises. others might need up to 4 sets of additional isolation work.

 MEV – Minimum Effective Volume

-Why is it important to know your MEV?
+Why is it important to know your Minimum Effective Volume?

 To put it simply, as well as it is important to know how much volume your triceps need to keep its current size, it is at least of similar importance to know how much volume is required to grow your triceps.

 So, where lies the MEV for the optimal triceps volume?